We use cookies. Find out more about it here. By continuing to browse this site you are agreeing to our use of cookies.

 To Apply:

-The University of Wyoming, in consultation with Summit Search Solutions, Inc., will begin a confidential review of application materials immediately and continue until the position is filled; parties who apply March 30th will be given first consideration.
-Please submit a CV/resume and letter of interest upon application.
+The University of Wyoming, in consultation with Summit Search Solutions, Inc., will begin a confidential review of application materials immediately and continue until the position is filled; parties who apply by October 6, 2025, will be given first consideration.
+Please submit a CV/resume and a letter that explains your interest and related experience/qualifications upon application.
 All applications and nominations will be held in confidence.

 For more information or to offer recommendations or nominations: